Home prices have fallen by 2.4% in 2023, but they're on the rise again.

 Ultimately, the housing market is in a crisis of uncertainty.
 Here are the major factors driving it:

-Many homeowners and sellers have grown accustomed to double-digit appreciation in home prices.
 The sky-high trajectory of home values has meant record equity gains for homeowners — topping $27.8 trillion nationally in June 2022.
-However, it has also prevented many first-time homebuyers from entering the market.
+However, it has also spurred on an affordability crisis.

 As home values have risen, the affordability of houses has continued a steep downward trend.
 The Housing Affordability Index, which measures the ease with which a family with a median income can qualify for a mortgage on a median-priced home, shows just how much housing affordability has suffered.